 Is a Cover Necessary?

 Reasons not to keep a cover on your AC include moisture, rodents, and mildew.
 With a cover on your air conditioner, you can trap moisture in, which can then create mold.
 You are much better off not using a cover for this reason.
-Similarly, a cover can attract rats and other rodents to shelter inside the unit during the winter, leading to problems such as chewed electrical wires ad stripped coolant lines.
+Similarly, a cover can attract rats and other rodents to shelter inside the unit during the winter.
+This leads to problems such as chewed electrical wires ad stripped coolant lines.

-On the other hand, there are times when a cover is recommended for your outdoor AC unit, such as during hail storms.
+On the other hand, there are times when we recommend a cover for your outdoor AC unit.
+For instance, during hail storms.
 Similarly, covering the unit during blizzards and snowstorms will help prevent the buildup of snow inside the unit.
 Covering the unit during fall can also prevent falling leaves blocking the AC’s vents.
 If you do buy a cover, look for something that’s waterproof, easy to install and durable.

 Trust the Pros

 Apart from keeping the unit clean and the space around it clear, you may encounter various issues with your AC from time to time.
-Many of the problems can be prevented by simply getting the unit serviced regularly by a reputable contractor.
+You can prevent many problems by simply getting a reputable contractor to regularly service the unit.

 Some common problems that may require a professional include ice on the outside unit during warm weather, no cool air blowing from the AC and strange noises from the unit.
 Sometimes just the steps here to keep the unit clean and clear can help fix the freezing up or lack of cool air.
 But if they don’t work, or if other problems are present, call a professional.